John Holmes (actor): Number and gender of partners

-In the 1981 biographical feature documentary Exhausted: John C. Holmes, The Real Story, from director and Holmes confidante Julia St. Vincent, Holmes claimed during an interview segment that he had had intercourse with over 14,000 women.
-The number had in fact been invented by Holmes on the spur of the moment to help salvage his waning image.
-The true number of women (and men) with whom Holmes had sex during his career would never be known.
-After his death, his ex-wife Sharon claimed to have come across a footlocker, plated in 24k gold leaf, which contained photographic references to Holmes' "private work" and which she burned.
-Holmes' performances included at least one homosexual feature film, The Private Pleasures of John C. Holmes which was filmed in 1983, and a handful of loops which contained anal sex with men.
+In the 1981 biographical feature documentary Exhausted: John C. Holmes, The Real Story, from director and Holmes confidante Julia St. Vincent, Holmes stated during an interview segment that he had had intercourse with over 14,000 women.
+The number had in fact been invented by the actor on the spur of the moment to help salvage his waning image.
+The true number of women and men with whom Holmes had sex during his career would never be known.
+After his death, his ex-wife Sharon came across a footlocker, plated in 24k gold leaf, which contained photographic references to Holmes' "private work" and which she burned.
+Holmes' performances included at least one homosexual feature film, The Private Pleasures of John C. Holmes, which was filmed in 1983.